RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Experiments

 \textbf{Effect of the number of retrieved sentences.} We study the effect of using different numbers of retrieved sentences.
-Table~\ref{topk} shows the difference in video captioning performance as $K$ varies from 5 to 20.
-We find that retrieving 15 sentences offers better CIDEr scores across three datasets compared to other numbers.
+Figure~\ref{fig:combined_vatex_analysis} (a) and (b) show the difference in video captioning performance as $K$ varies from 5 to 20.
+We find that retrieving 15 sentences offers better CIDEr scores and BLEU@4 scores compared to other numbers.
 It can be concluded that too many or too few retrieval sentences can degrade the performance.
 This is because too many retrieved sentences may introduce too much noise while too few retrieved sentences cannot provide sufficient information.

-\textbf{Effect of different retrieval corpora.} In Table~\ref{Retrieval Corpus}, we compare the performance of our method under different retrieval corpora.
-On the MSR-VTT benchmark, the CIDEr score increases around $17.5\%$ by leveraging the TestSet as the retrieval corpus instead of the TrainSet (Row 1 \vs~Row 2).
-On MSVD and VATEX datasets, employing TestSet improves around $18.0\%$ (Row 3 \vs~Row 4) and $11.2\%$ (Row 5 \vs~Row 6) compared to TrainSet.
-This demonstrates that different knowledge corpora can significantly impact performance.
-In this paper, unless otherwise specified, we use TestSet as our default text corpus.

-\textbf{Effect of video retriever.} In order to study the impact of video retrievers on our method, we use different configurations of XCLIP as our retriever.
-The results are present in Table~\ref{retriever}.
-We observe that when XCLIP utilizes a ViT~\cite{vit} with a size of B/16 as the backbone, it achieves an approximate improvement of 1.4\% in the CIDEr score compared to using B/32 (Row 2 \vs~Row 1).
-The Kinetics-600~\cite{k600} dataset is the extended version of Kinetics-400~\cite{k400}, containing more training data.
-Therefore, XCLIP pre-trained on Kinetics-600 brings a further improvement of 3.2\% compared to XCLIP pre-trained on Kinetics-400 (Row 3 \vs~Row 2).
-Row 4 achieves the best performance on all metrics.
-It is trained with 16 frames per video and outperforms Row 3 using 8 frames.
-Therefore, in the other experiments conducted in this paper, we use the XCLIP in Row 4 as our default retriever.
+A similar observation was made in~\cite{vtar}, which notes that additional retrieved sentences may bring in unrelated descriptions and semantic noise, ultimately harming caption quality.
+Therefore, setting K=15 results in the best captioning performance.

-\textbf{Effect of the number of learnable tokens.} We study the effect of the number of learnable tokens, and Figure~\ref{soft_tokens} shows that 5 is the better choice than other numbers.
-In Figure~\ref{cider_soft_tokens}, the CIDEr score initially decreases as the number increases from 1 to 3, then rises to its highest point from 3 to 5, followed by another decrease from 5 to 7.
-In Figure~\ref{bleu_soft_tokens}, the Bleu@4 score first increases as the number goes from 1 to 5, then decreases from 5 to 7.
+\textbf{Effect of the number of learnable tokens.} We study the effect of the number of learnable tokens, and Figure~\ref{fig:combined_vatex_analysis} (c) and (d) show that 5 is the better choice than other numbers.
+In Figure~\ref{fig:combined_vatex_analysis} (c), the CIDEr score initially decreases as the number increases from 1 to 3, then rises to its highest point from 3 to 5, followed by another decrease from 5 to 7.
+In Figure~\ref{fig:combined_vatex_analysis} (d), the Bleu@4 score first increases as the number goes from 1 to 5, then decreases from 5 to 7.
 Therefore, we use 5 as our default number of soft tokens.
+A similar choice was made in the work~\cite{tpt}, which uses 4 learnable tokens.